tsitu/MH-Userscripts/favorite-setups-README.md

 - collapsible data list section for more setups visible at once
 - adding disarm button
 - general CSS style changes to remove elements, shrink borders and padding, densify the display of setups, and other backend cleanup/rejigging
+- resizable pop-up that remembers its size across page loads